kaizten/kaizten.github.io/development/vue/style-guide.md

 ```
 Similarly as with `this.$props`, there is an instance property `$listener` which contains the parent-scope v-on event listeners.

-**27. Provider/Consumer.** The Provider/Consumer pattern is very simple, it aims at separating stateful logic from the presentation.
+27. Provider/Consumer.
+The Provider/Consumer pattern is very simple, it aims at separating stateful logic from the presentation.
 We need two components to create this pattern.

-**Provider.vue**
+Provider.vue

 ```javascript
 <template>